 These blocks can be made of plastic, metal, or wood.
 Wood is the most commonly used material.
 They are designed to support the legs of a table or desk and can be purchased from local home improvement stores or online through Amazon.

-When using furniture risers, it’s important to place them under each leg of the table until the right height is achieved.
+To utilize furniture risers, place them under each leg of the table until your ideal height is achieved.
 Most risers have slots that accommodate different leg sizes, allowing for a height-adjustable desk, and multiple risers can be stacked under each desk leg if needed.

 However, it’s crucial to consult with the label about how many risers should be stacked before stacking many risers under your computer desk to ensure the added height is safe and will not cause damage.